OdatNurd/OverrideAudit/README.md

 > The File `Installed Packages\Python.sublime-package` is a complete override of
 > the *Shipped* `Python` package.
 As far as Sublime is concerned, this is the
 > `Python` package that provides all functionality for this language.

+### Expired Override ###

+This terminology is unique to OverrideAudit, and is used to indicate that an override (either *simple* or *complete*) is overriding a file that has been updated at the source (e.g. by Sublime text being upgraded or the package author modifying it).

+When this happens Sublime does not warn you on its own, and will continue to use your overrides, potentially causing you to miss out on important bug fixes or new features.

+The tools in OverrideAudit are designed to help warn you when this is happening and allow you to easily see what has changed so you can decide how best to address the situation.

 ---